Man breaches cockpit, damages plane controls - NewsBreak

 Man breaches cockpit, damages plane controls

-( NewsNation Now ) — American Airlines said a customer entered a plane’s cockpit while it was sitting at a gate in Honduras and damaged some of the pilots’ instruments before being arrested.Charges filed against Topeka student who brought gun to school

 Video from Twitter user @ArielSierra appears to show a man standing in the cockpit and leaning out of an open window.
-Another picture from that user shows a broken throttle, though it’s unclear who the account belongs to or whether they would have access to the cockpit to take that picture.Kansas school board meeting suspended after new members fail to wear masks
+Another picture from that user shows a broken throttle, though it’s unclear who the account belongs to or whether they would have access to the cockpit to take that picture.Former Wichita teacher accused of child sex crimes booked into Sedgwick County Jail

 The incident delayed flight 488 from San Pedro Sula, Honduras, to Miami by more than seven hours.